 Interesting links: Spotted by Locals

 Now, this is the obvious one among all the USPs: Your product or service may be so specific that it basically is a USP in itself.
-But even here it doesn’t need to be unique, you could just be the only one shouting about it or find a way to improve an existing product or service.
+But even here it doesn’t need to be unique, you could just be the only one shouting about it or finding a way to improve an existing product or service.

 Tools: e.g. making life easier, solving problems, meeting demands, increase scale, facilitate